How to Use Automated SEO Monitoring in 2026 for Better Traffic Results

 Marketing Manager · PPM Express

-Discovery in the first two weeks.
-All channels live by week four.
-Compounding by month three.
+Diagnosis in the first two weeks.
+Everything live by week four.
+The first honest read on what's working by month three.

 Step 01 · Days 1–7